News: Neem and Scabies

 According to an article in The Guardian on the 1st January 2024, outbreaks of scabies- caused by a skin-burrowing mite- have been seen in care homes, nurseries and university accommodation at rates far in excess of expected cases.
 This has been most obvious in the north of England- but the problem is widespread, due to shortages of malathion and permethrin creams to treat the condition.

-The mite responsible, Sarcoptes scabiei var hominis, is transmitted by close contact.
-People tend to get raised, red, itchy lesions often at the wrist, elbow, armpit, finger webbing, nipple, waist and buttocks.
+The mite responsible, Sarcoptes scabiei var. hominis, is transmitted by close contact.
+Symptoms of scabies are usually raised, red, itchy lesions often at the wrist, elbow, armpit, finger webbing, nipple, waist and buttocks.
 In some people (often immunocompromised), there can be a severe form called crusted scabies with many thousands of mites.

 A 1992 study showed a 97% cure rate for a neem leaf and turmeric paste in 814 people (Charles 1992), and a 1979 trial involving neem alcohol tincture in lotion achieved a 100% cure rate.
 Neem oil applications and neem leaf baths have also been used to treat scabies in children.
 There are many studies in the literature regarding the effective use of neem for the sheep, rabbit, dog and pig versions of these mites (Koul 2004).

-2. Use neem soap and a neem shampoo to wash
+• Use neem soap and a neem shampoo to wash (keep soap and shampoo on for 2-3 minutes before rinsing)

-3. Use neem based lotions or creams on the body
+• Use neem based lotions or creams on the body or salves for small areas

 Charles V, Charles SX.
 The use and efficacy of Azadirachta indica ADR ('Neem') and Curcuma longa ('Turmeric') in scabies.
 A pilot study.
 Tropical and Geographical Medicine.
 1992 Jan;44(1-2):178-181.
 PMID: 1496714.